Symbolic Life

 when people feel that they are living the symbolic life, that they are actors in the divine drama.
 That gives the only meaning to human life; everything else is banal and you can dismiss it.

-Jung's foundational statement that the symbolic life — experiencing oneself as a participant in a transpersonal drama — is the sole genuine source of human meaning, rendering all merely biographical achievement secondary.
+Jung’s canonical statement that the symbolic life — experiencing oneself as a participant in the divine drama — is the sole source of genuine human meaning, against which career and progeny are mere maya.

 Jung, C.G., Collected Works Volume 18: The Symbolic Life, 1976thesis